WebStandardsFuture/standards-of-behavior/README.md

 ### Q: Doesn’t this mean Chrome is trying to dictate how everyone else behaves in standards discussions?
 Why is that fair?

-A: It **does not** mean that Chrome dictates everyone’s behavior.
-It **does** mean that Chrome holds its own team members accountable to this standard.
+A: This **does not** mean that Chrome dictates everyone’s behavior.
+It **does** mean that the Chrome team plans to holds its own team members accountable to this standard.
 It **also** means that Chrome isn't willing to ask our team members to participate in discussions that persistently do not meet the standards described here; we believe Chrome team members deserve safety and inclusion, too.

 We are open to discussion and stewardship of these guidelines as well.
 Where appropriate, we think it would be great for these standards of behavior to be integrated into the codes of conduct for standards bodies.